Fraud Alerts

 • Deliveries to personal residences are not allowed.

-• Most UW purchases are completed using the ARIBA network.
+• Most UW purchases are completed using Workday.

 • When accepting a payment method other than cash proper identification should be obtained prior to completion of sale